JoseModi97/JoseModi97.github.io/_posts/2024-09-09-introduction-to-dart.md

 ## Creating a basic Dart program
 Creating a basic program in Dart that prints "Hello World" is a great way to get familiar with the Dart programming language.
 In this lesson, we will be walking through the steps to create a basic Dart program that prints "Hello World".

-Step 1: Create a New Dart Project
+1. Create a New Dart Project
 : Once you have installed the Dart SDK, you can create a new Dart project.
 This can be done using an IDE (Integrated Development Environment) such as Visual Studio Code or IntelliJ, throughout this course we will be using VS Code.
 Once you have opened VS Code, you can create a new Dart project by selecting the “Open folder” option and select the folder where you want to store your dart program.

-Step 2: Write the Program
+2. Write the Program
 : This is a simple dart program that prints Hello World on screen.
 Most programmers write the Hello World program as their first program.Lets do it!

 ```dart
 void main() {